 Do you remember our glitter stamped hearts we made recently?
 We decided to use the finished hearts from that post to make these adorable butterfly valentines!
 (This post contains affiliate links.)

 Materials for Heart Butterfly Homemade Valentine

 - Glitter hearts from our previous post (or just plain hearts cut from cardstock or construction paper)

 1. Make some glitter heart wings for your butterfly.
 Or you could also used plain hearts cut from cardstock or construction paper.

-2. Choose the two hearts you want to use for your butterfly.
+2. Choose two hearts to use for your butterfly.

-3. Holding the overlapping part together between your fingers, fold the hearts as if they were a greeting card, with glitter sides facing out.
-(In the photo below the glitter side of the pink heart is facing the table).
+3. Holding the overlapping part together between your fingers, fold the hearts as if they were a greeting card, with glitter sides facing each other.

 4. Cut two slits on the folded edge for the pencil.

 5. Open up the heart “greeting card” and slip the pencil through the first slit and then through the second slit.
 The pencil is now holding your hearts together.